-Dan has a broad practice encompassing all types of commercial disputes, and sports law.
-He is also an expert in costs.
-He is ranked as a leading barrister in these fields by Chambers & Partners, Legal 500 and Who’s Who Legal, who describe him as “incredibly talented”, “worth his weight in gold”, “authoritative” and “very commercial, very thorough and also very creative”.
+Dan has a broad practice encompassing all types of commercial disputes (including costs) and sports law.
+He has also been appointed to the Attorney-General’s Panel of Counsel and accepts instructions on a range of governmental matters.
+He is ranked as a leading barrister by Chambers & Partners, Legal 500 and Who’s Who Legal, who describe him as “incredibly talented”, “worth his weight in gold”, “authoritative” and “very commercial, very thorough and also very creative”.
 He has also been praised as someone who “can put his hand to almost anything”, “commits fully to the cause” and delivers “a seamless service to clients”.
 Consistent with this in 2014 Legal Week named Dan in their annual “Stars at the Bar” report as one of the leading barristers under 10 years’ call practising at the commercial and Chancery Bar.
 He prides himself on being tenacious and dynamic in his advocacy, legal arguments and strategic thinking, and always strives to achieve the best possible outcomes for his clients.

 Dan joined 4 New Square after training and practising as a solicitor-advocate at City firm Herbert Smith (now Herbert Smith Freehills).
 He has also worked as a litigator in the British Virgin Islands for leading offshore firm Conyers Dill & Pearman.
 One of only a handful of individuals at the Bar with this breadth of litigation experience, he is a team player who is typically instructed against more senior practitioners in substantial disputes in the High Court and in arbitral tribunals or as junior to a QC on bigger cases.
 Quite exceptionally for a barrister of his year of call, and reflecting his wider litigation experience and the trust placed in him by clients, he has appeared as sole advocate in both the Court of Appeal and the Supreme Court.